AnthonyCxx/Notes-and-Writeups/C#/ObjectOrientedProgramming/Interfaces.md

 ### Conventions
-- Identifiers should have a prepended _I_
+- Identifiers should have a prepended '_I_'